 With 1,825 companies surveyed, the German Startup Monitor is the most comprehensive survey of startup founders in Germany and is published annually by the Startup Association in cooperation with its partner and co-publisher PwC Germany.
-The first data on the assessment of the business situation and the investment situation are now available.
+The first data on the assessment of the business situation and the investment situation is now available.

 Continuation of job growth at start-ups